-2. Intel® Z590 PCH (Southbridge)
+2. Intel® Z490 PCH (Southbridge)

 The Platform Controller Hub (PCH) handles the role that was previously held by the South Bridge.
-The PCH has 8x DMI lanes (3.0) with a Rocket Lake-S CPU (4x with Comet Lake-S) and 4x Gen 3 lanes to allocate bandwidth to smaller PCIe slots, M.2, USB, audio, etc. In simplified terms, the PCH works as a hub for peripherals that are less bandwidth-intensive.
+The PCH has 4 PCIe Gen 3 lanes and allocates bandwidth to smaller PCIe slots, M.2, USB, audio, etc. In simplified terms, the PCH works as a hub for peripherals that are less bandwidth-intensive.